-Another factor that appeals to foreign investors is the easy access to the large domestic market.
-The market size of Poland that is equivalent to the 38-million consumer market is one of the biggest in the entire Europe.
+Another factor that appeals to foreign investors is the ease of access to the large domestic market.
+The market size of Poland that is equivalent to the 38-million consumer market is one of the biggest in entire Europe.
 The large domestic market is, in fact, the greatest advantage of Poland.

 - Special Economic Zones

 The Polish Special Economic Zones are created to combat unemployment as well as to increase the competitiveness of the Polish economy.
 The 14 special zones in Poland offer investors the opportunity of running their business of preferential terms as well as the assurance of tax benefits.
 The attractive tax exemptions, employment incentives, and well-prepared investment lots are among the benefits in the Polish Special Economic Zones.

 In fact, Poland stands out as one of the most successful and quickly growing economies in Central Europe.
 Its transformation to a democratic, market-oriented country raised Poland’s profile on the international stage.
 Thanks to the flow of foreign capital into its economy, the Polish economy offers a promising investment climate to foreign investors.
 If you are planning to tap into the European markets while expanding your business globally, Poland could be one of the popular destinations on your bucket list.